Information for VET coordinators

 The selection process

 Agencies assess applications and contact students and their parent or guardian directly if they choose to invite them to the next stage of the recruitment process.
-Students may be asked to come to a face to face interview.

 Starting their traineeship

-Before starting, the employing agency:
+Before this the employing agency:

-• makes a formal offer of employment through an 18 month fixed term contract which both the student and their parent or guardian sign
+• makes a formal offer of employment through an 18 month fixed term contract

 • contacts the student to confirm induction details, work location and start day and time